fbraem/kwai/backend/docs/index.md

 ### CLI
 A CLI program can be used to test and interrogate the system.
 See [CLI](cli.md) for more information.

-### Vagrant
+### Docker

-A vagrant environment can be used to set up a development and test environment.
-This environment will install and create:
+To make testing easier, a docker compose file is provided to set up a container with the required infrastructure.
+This will install and create the following containers:

 + A MySQL database.
-+ dbmate for running migrations.
 + redis for events.
 + Mailcatcher for testing emails.

-Use `kwai.dist.yaml` file to create `kwai.yaml` in each machine folder.
-This file must contain the settings.
+Use a .env file for setting the password for mysql (KWAI_DB_PASSWORD) and redis (KWAI_REDIS_PASSWORD).

-> Don't add `kwai.yaml` to version control!
+> Don't add `.env` to version control!

 ### Tools